cube-drone/rt0/players-guide/src/player/magic.md

 ## ♈︎ Aries - Ram

 ### Combat - Ram's Dodge
-Place The Magician on Aries.
+* Place The Magician on Aries.
-While Aries has The Magician on it, the player is **Fast**.
+* While Aries has The Magician on it, any shields the player generates are multiplied by 2.
+(Clever: 3)

 ### Skill - Ram's Agility
-When making any skill check marked "Fast", you can flip Aries upside-down to treat that skill as if it were a Chosen Skill for this one skill check.
+* When making any skill check marked "Fast", you can flip Aries upside-down to treat that skill as if it were a Chosen Skill for this one skill check.
-Once Aries is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Aries is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♉︎ Taurus - Bull

 ### Combat - Bull's Strength
-Place The Magician on Aries.
+* Place The Magician on Aries.
-While Aries has The Magician on it, the player is **Strong**.
+* While Taurus has The Magician on it, any damage the player generates is multiplied by 2.
+(Clever: 3)

 ### Skill - Bull's Strength
-When making any "GYM - Movement, Sport & Dance" check, you can flip Taurus upside-down then make the check as usual.
-Any Success becomes a Critical Success.
+* When making any skill check marked "Strong", you can flip Taurus upside-down to treat that skill as if it were a Chosen Skill for this one skill check.
-Once Taurus is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Taurus is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♋︎ Cancer - Crab

 ### Combat - Shell
-Place The Magician on Cancer.
+* Place The Magician on Cancer.
-Generate 10 Defense (Clever: 15 Defense / Dull: 5 Defense) OR all players gain 4 Defense.
-(Clever: 6 Defense, Dull: 2 Defense)
+* Generate 15 Defense (Clever: 30 Defense) OR all players gain 6 Defense.
+(Clever: 12 Defense, Players with Repulsive cannot use this option.)
-At the end of the turn, discard The Magician.
+* At the end of the turn, discard The Magician.

-### Skill - Protect
+### Skill - Bubble
-// TODO?
+* If a player would take an Injury while exploring the Moonbase, you can flip Cancer to prevent that Injury.
+* This skill can only be used once per Day.

 ## ♌︎ Leo - Lion

 ### Combat - Beam
-Place The Magician on Leo.
+* Place The Magician on Leo.
-Generate 10 Ranged Damage (Clever: 15 Damage / Dull: 5 Damage) or generate 4 Ranged Damage (Clever: 6 Damage, Dull: 2 Damage) to all adversaries.
+* Generate 15 Magic Damage (Clever: 30 Magic Damage) or generate 6 Magic Damage (Clever: 12 Magic Damage, Players with Repulsive cannot use this option.) to all adversaries in the same Zone.
-At the end of the turn, discard The Magician.
+* At the end of the turn, discard The Magician.

 ### Skill - Light
-You can flip Leo upside-down to touch an object.
+* You can flip Leo upside-down to touch an object.
 Until the end of the Day, that object will emit soft, white light, bright enough to illuminate a 30ft dome around the players.
-Once Leo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Leo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♊︎ Gemini - Twin
+Players with Repulsive cannot take Gemini.

 ### Combat - Twin
-Place The Magician on Gemini.
+* Place The Magician on Gemini.
-Draw 3 Cards.
-(Clever: 4 Cards / Dull: 2 Cards)
+* Draw 5 Cards.
+(Clever: 10 Cards)
-At the end of the turn, discard The Magician.
+* At the end of the turn, discard The Magician.

 ### Skill - Twin
-You can flip Gemini upside-down to create an illusory, holographic, silent duplicate of yourself.
+* You can flip Gemini upside-down to create an illusory, holographic, silent duplicate of yourself.
-The duplicate cannot interact with, pick up, or touch anything - anything touching the illusory copy will simply go right through.
+* The duplicate cannot interact with, pick up, or touch anything - anything touching the illusory copy will simply go right through.
-The duplicate lasts for about a minute.
+* The duplicate lasts for about thirty minutes.
-Once Gemini is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Gemini is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♐︎ Sagittarius - Archer

+### Combat - Arrow
+* Place The Magician on Sagittarius.
+* Generate 10 Ranged Magic Damage (Clever: 20 Ranged Magic Damage) or generate 4 Ranged Magic Damage (Clever: 10 Ranged Magic Damage, Players with Repulsive cannot use this option) to all adversaries.
+* At the end of the turn, discard The Magician.

+### Skill - Arrow
+* You can flip Sagittarius upside-down to name a person, object, or concept.
+A spectral arrow will appear, and to the best of its ability, it will point towards that thing.
+* Once Sagittarius is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

+## ♑︎ Capricorn - Goat-horned

-### Combat -
+### Combat - Capricious
+* Place The Magician on Capricorn.
+* Draw the top card from your deck.
+* If it is a Sword, or a Wand, deal 42 Damage.
+(Clever: 64 Damage)
+* If it is a Cup, or a Pentacle, gain 42 Shields.
+(Clever: 64 Shields)
+* If it is a Fool, choose either damage or shields.
+* If any other card: nothing happens.
+* At the end of the turn, discard The Magician.

-### Skill -
+### Skill - Goat's Luck
+* When any player fails a Skill Check, you can flip Capricorn upside-down.
+* They can try again, once.
+* Once Capricorn is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♎︎ Libra - Scales
+Only players with Clever can learn Libra.

 ### Combat - Balance
-Place a Magician on Libra, as well as 1 other card of any value.
-(Clever: 2 Cards / Dull: 0 Cards) Discard 1 card from Sagittarius at the beginning of every turn.
+* Place The Magician on Libra.
-While Libra has a card on it, the player may exchange damage for defense and vice versa.
+* While Libra has a card on it, the player generates as much damage and defense as the higher of their damage and defense, each turn.
-(So, for example, if the player generates 8 damage and 3 defense, they can instead generate 2 damage and 9 defense, or 0 damage and 11 defense, or...)
+* (So, for example, if the player generates 5 damage and 0 defense, they have instead generated 5 damage and 5 defense)

-### Skill -

-## ♒︎ Aquarius - Water-carrier

-### Combat - Heal
-Place The Magician on Aquarius.
-One player regains 4HP (Clever: 6HP, Dull: 2HP), or all players regain 2HP.
-(Clever: 3HP, Dull: 1HP)
-At the end of the turn, discard The Magician.

-### Skill -

-## ♍︎ Virgo - Maiden

-### Combat -

-### Skill - Clue
+### Skill - Investigate
-You can flip Virgo upside-down to immediately gain a Narrative Ability token.
+* You can flip Libra upside-down to immediately gain a Narrative Ability token.
-Once Virgo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Libra is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♏︎ Scorpio - Scorpion
+Only players with Clever can learn Scorpio.

-### Combat -
+### Combat - Venom
+* Place The Magician on Scorpio (Clever: 0 other cards).
+* While Scorpio has a card on it, the player generates 1 Damage every time they draw a card.

 ### Skill -

-## ♑︎ Capricorn - Goat-horned

-### Combat - Capricious
-Place a Magician on Capricorn.
-Draw the top card from your deck.
-If it is a Sword, or The Fool, deal 42 Damage.
-(Clever: 64 Damage, Dull: 26 Damage)

-### Skill - Goat's Luck
-When any player makes a Skill Check, you can flip Capricorn upside-down.
-If the player making that check draws any Ace, or the Tower, they may draw a second card and use the new card as the result of the skill check.
-Once Capricorn is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Flip

 ## ♓︎ Pisces - Fish

 ### Combat - Fishy
-Place a Magician on Pisces.
-If Dull, place 1 card of any value on Pisces as well.
+* Place a Magician on Pisces.
-If Clever, draw the top card of your deck and add it to your hand.
-Search your deck for a card, place it in your hand, and then shuffle the deck.
+* Search your deck for a card (clever: 2 cards), place it in your hand, and then shuffle the deck.
+* At the end of the turn, discard The Magician.

 ### Skill - Grappling Hook
-You can flip Pisces upside-down to immediately throw a spectral grappling hook.
+* You can flip Pisces upside-down to immediately throw a spectral grappling hook.
-This can be used to grab distant things, to set up difficult climbs, or to rescue from a fall.
+* This can be used to grab distant things, to set up difficult climbs, or to prevent damage from a fall.
-Once Pisces is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Once Pisces is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

+## ♒︎ Aquarius - Water-carrier
+Players with Repulsive cannot learn Aquarius.

+### Combat - Heal
+* Place The Magician on Aquarius.
+* You OR one ally in your Zone regain all hit points.
+(Clever: You AND one ally regain all hit points.)
+* At the end of the turn, discard The Magician.
+* Aquarius cannot be used again this combat.

+### Skill - Heal

+## ♍︎ Virgo - Maiden
+Only players with Charming may learn Virgo.

+### Combat - Charm
+* Place The Magician on Virgo.
+* Select an adversary in combat.
+* While The Magician is on Virgo, that adversary cannot attack the players.
+* If the adversary takes any damage from the players, or if they are the last adversary remaining in combat, discard The Magician.

+### Skill - Charm
+* You can flip Virgo upside-down to Charm an intelligent human, creature or system that you encounter.
+* This human, creature, or system will be:
+* * less inclined to attack your party
+* * more inclined to help your party
+* * easier to convince
+* * harder to anger
+* * generally a real sweetie-pie.
+* This effect ends if the target feels seriously threatened, or after 30 minutes.
+* Once Virgo is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ⛎ Ophiuchus - Snake Handler
-Only players with Charming may take Ophiuchus.
+Only players with Charming may learn Ophiuchus.

+* At The Beginning of Every Day, Draw 3 random unclaimed Zodiac starting spells and stack them under Ophiuchus.

 ### Combat - Shuffle
-Place a Magician on Ophiuchus.
+* Place The Magician on Ophiuchus.
-Draw 3 spells randomly from the set of unclaimed Zodiac starting spells.
-Choose one and activate it.
+* Choose one of the 3 spells under Ophiuchus.
+Treat Ophiuchus as that spell for the remainder of combat.

 ### Skill - Shuffle
-Flip Ophiuchus to draw three spells randomly from the set of unclaimed Zodiac starting spells.
-These spells become available to the player as skills.
-If the player uses any of them, the effect ends and all three spells are discarded (and returned to the set of unclaimed Zodiac starting spells.)
-Once Pisces is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.
+* Choose one of the 3 spells under Ophiuchus.
+Treat Ophiuchus as that spell until the next Combat, or the end of the Day.
-When Ophiuchus is flipped back up, the effect ends and all three spells are discarded (and returned to the set of unclaimed Zodiac starting spells.)